Cat5TV/pinecraft/README.md

 ![Pinecraft](assets/pinecraft-logo.png?raw=true)

-## Minecraft Server Installer for Raspberry Pi 4 and Other SBCs such a PINE64, ODROID and more
+## Minecraft Server Installer for Raspberry Pi, PINE64 and Other SBCs.

 This installer simplifies the installation and setup of a Minecraft Server.